 The Birriliburu IPA is astonishingly diverse, ranging from sand dunes and sandstone mountain ranges to salt lakes and claypans.
 It covers three bio‑geographic regions – the Little Sandy Desert, Gibson Desert and Gascoyne.

 The area is home to many nationally significant species such as the Greater Bilby, Mulgara and Marsupial Mole to name just a few.

 It’s with great pride that Bush Heritage is able to play a part in maintaining Martu people’s connection to country, and that we can continue to share knowledge for the mutual benefit of Birriliburu and the plants and animals that call it home.

-“We’ve got 60 odd plants on the list at the moment.
-And every time we come out with different elders, we fill in some gaps because they remember different names.
-And that’s really important – to document that knowledge – because we really want to make sure it gets passed on,” says Dr Westcott.
+“Every time we come out with different elders, we fill in some gaps because they remember different names.
+And that’s really important – to document that knowledge – to make sure it gets passed on.”